CITGuru/PyInquirer/README.md

 **Note:** **`PyInquirer`** provides the user interface and the inquiry session flow.
 >
-If you're searching for a scaffolding utility, then check out [banana](https://github.com/finklabs/banana), the PyInquirer's sister utility.
+If you're searching for a scaffolding utility, then check out [banana](https://github.com/finklabs/banana), the whaaaaat sister utility.

 ## Documentation